squinkylabs/SquinkyVCV/docs/shaper.md

 A unique feature of Shaper is that it has very little aliasing, whereas most we have seen have a lot of aliasing.
 The other special thing about Shaper is that it has a few shapes that are good for "soft overdrive".

+Shaper also has high-pass filters on the outputs, to prevent accumulation of DC.
+Asymmetric wave-shapes frequently contain DC, which should be removed.
+The filters in Shaper are four-pole butterworth filters at 20 Hz.

 Although there are many creative ways to use a wave shaper, the two most common are as a mangled waveform shaper, and as a distortion/overdrive effect.

 In the first use case, the waveshaper is often connected directly to the output of a VCO.
 This gives a large number of different sounds from the VCO.
 In this use, typically extreme settings are used, with folding being a classic example.